 KOLs (Key Opinion Leaders) are Chinese social media influencers that are an effective way of reaching this highly sought-after target audience.
 However, as with any other form of marketing in China, there are both pros and cons when entering this space.
 It’s important to be aware of these before making decisions about potential partnerships or campaigns.

-Before we get started, a little reminder of what are Kols and what is KOL marketing.
+Before we get started, a little reminder of who are Key Opinion Leaders and what is KOL marketing.
 For those of you that are already familiar, jump right to the next part.

 - Micro KOL

 - KOC: Key Opinion Consumers

 This category is pretty self-explanatory; those are the best Key Opinion Leaders in terms of campaign performance and reach, as they are very known in China.
 It’s usually singers, actors, models, athletes etc, known also outside of social media platforms and their KOL campaigns.

 Celebrities are much more like brand ambassadors than Key Opinion Leaders, they usually promote one brand.
 Of course, those influencers are reserved for big brands, as they are very expensive.

 Those are the ‘typical influencers‘ in a Western sense, but it’s important to understand that an effective KOL marketing campaign in China usually has a bigger reach, because Key Opinion Leaders have big followings and influential power over purchasing decisions of their loyal following base.